Current as of March 2015 | Download print version (in PDF)

 - Human Rights Act 1998.

-The law of England and Wales creates five NPO forms pertinent to this Note: the company limited by guarantee, unincorporated association, trust, industrial and provident society, and charitable incorporated organization.
+The law of England and Wales creates five NPO forms pertinent to this Note: the company limited by guarantee, unincorporated association, trust, registered society (formerly known as an industrial and provident society), and charitable incorporated organization.

 Company Limited by Guarantee